EDAPINENUT/ppflow/README.md

 ### Packages for training and generating.

 #### Install pytorch 1.13.1 with the cuda version that is compatible with your device.
-The geomstats package does not support torch>=2.0.1 on GPU util Mar.30, 2024.
+The geomstats package does not support torch>=2.0.1 on GPU until Mar.30, 2024.
 Here we recommend using torch==1.13.1.
 ```
 # torch-geomstats
 conda install -c conda-forge geomstats